shibatch/grantback/v0.3/VOD_REACTION_LICENSE.md

 g.
 "Published Version" means a Derivative Work as publicly distributed or made available by the Licensee.

 h.
-"Provided Copy" means the specific digital copy of a Derivative Work, or relevant portions thereof, furnished by the Licensee to the Licensor for the purpose of enabling the Licensor's exercise of rights under Section 4 (Grant-Back License).
+"Provided Copy" means the specific digital copy of a Derivative Work, or relevant portions thereof, furnished by the Licensee to the Licensor for the purpose of enabling the Licensor's exercise of rights under Clause 4 (Grant-Back License).

 2\.
 License Grant for VODs

 The Licensor grants the Licensee a non-exclusive, worldwide, perpetual (for the duration of copyright in the VODs), irrevocable (as long as the Licensee complies with all conditions of this License), and non-transferable license, for which no monetary compensation is due to the Licensor, to copy, adapt, remix, transform, excerpt, and create new works based on the VODs (resulting in Derivative Works), solely for the purpose of creating and publishing such Derivative Works on the Permitted Platforms.

 This grant is subject to all conditions in this license.
-The permissibility of commercial use of the Derivative Work under this license is governed exclusively by the terms, if any, set forth by the Licensor in Section 3.f.
-Unless Section 3.f explicitly states that commercial use is not permitted, commercial use is permitted under the terms of this license.
+The permissibility of commercial use of the Derivative Work under this license is governed exclusively by the terms, if any, set forth by the Licensor in Clause 3.f.
+Unless Clause 3.f explicitly states that commercial use is not permitted, commercial use is permitted under the terms of this license.

 3\.
 Conditions of this License